 How can we ensure that the patient is the central beneficiary of the healthcare trajectory?
 Can AI lend a helping hand?
 This article discusses 8 angles of patient centered healthcare and examines the promise of AI each of them.

-So what is patient centeredness exactly?
+So what exactly is patient centered healthcare?

 Isn’t patient centeredness rather subjective?
 Preferred way of interacting, diagnosis method, and optimal treatment choice can differ per patient.
-True, however, researchers at Harvard Medical School summarized and categorized the essence of patient-centered care in eight principles.
-In this section we will discuss these principles and assess the role AI can play for each of them.3
+True, however, researchers at Harvard Medical School summarized and categorized the essence of patient centered care in eight principles.
+In this section, we will discuss these principles and assess the role AI can play for each of them.3

 1. Respect for the patients’ values and preferences

-Additionally, the way we treat the outcome of an algorithm and weigh it against the patient’s preferences, is important as well.
+Additionally, the way we treat the outcome of an algorithm and weigh it against the patient’s preferences is important as well.
 Physicians need to be educated on how to take the answers AI provides into account.
 Is it treated as a second opinion?
 Will the AI diagnosis be leading?
 And how is the diagnosis communicated to the patient?
 Not everyone will be happy to hear “the computer says you are healthy, so we’ll go with that”.